saki1001/calamara/wp-content/plugins/taxonomy-terms-order/readme.txt

 == Localization ==

-Currently available in English, Dutch, French, Deutch and Romanian
+Available in English, Dutch, French, Deutch, Slovak, Japanese, Traditional Chineze, Brazilian Portuguese, Hungarian, Ukrainian, Czech and Romanian
+Whant to contribute with a translation to your language?
+Please check at https://translate.wordpress.org/projects/wp-plugins/taxonomy-terms-order